 Gas: Most La Linea Flats Use Butano, Not Mains Gas

 A lot of apartments in La Linea use bottled butano gas rather than a piped mains gas connection.
-This is common across Andalucía, especially in older buildings.
+This is common across Andalucía, particularly in older buildings.

 Butano cylinders should be stored upright, in a ventilated space, and away from heat sources.
 If your flat has a gas hob on butano, there should be a flexible hose connector linking the cylinder to the cooker.
 Check the condition of this hose when you move in, and replace it if it looks cracked or worn.